python/devguide/triage/labels.rst

 Topic labels
 ============

-These labels are used to specify the area of expertise required to address the issue/PR.
+These labels are used to denote the specific topic area, if any, of the issue/PR.
 This includes both specific modules/packages and generic interest areas.